Sycorax (moon): Orbit

 Sycorax follows a distant orbit, more than 20 times further from Uranus than the furthest regular moon, Oberon.
 Its orbit is retrograde, moderately inclined and eccentric.
-The orbital parameters suggest that it may belong, together with Setebos and Prospero, to the same dynamic cluster, suggesting common origin.
+The orbital parameters suggest that it may belong, together with Setebos and Prospero, to the same dynamic cluster, suggesting a common origin.

 The diagram illustrates the orbital parameters of the retrograde irregular satellites of Uranus (in polar co-ordinates) with the eccentricity of the orbits represented by the segments extending from the pericentre to the apocentre.